Sharing the majestic natural beauty of the Margaret River Region including Busselton, Margaret River, Dunsborough and Augusta, Western Australia!

 When you are on your tour, your tour guide will give you an overview not only of the geological processes involved in creating the cave, but also the aboriginal history and beliefs surrounding this sacred place.

+This is the oldest tour cave in WA and one of the largest.
+It was discovered in 1899, and Edward Dawson became the first tour guide.
 Fossils of the Tasmanian Tiger have been found in Ngilgi, as well as other familiar creatures such as kangaroos, possums and bats.
+The caves date back half a million years.

 Details: